tristann21/tristann21.github.io/_pages/Guides/torrenting 101.md

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.2-remove-virus.com%2Fwp-content%2Fuploads%2F2020%2F04%2F1337x.png&f=1&nofb=1&ipt=5b9b320af502861ff4cec62221e2303cf5401cbfe0a7fc6c4336841343d48d54&ipo=images)

-There are torrent search engines out there such as [1337x](https://1337x.to/) which is Google for torrenting.
+There are torrent search engines out there such as [1337x](https://1337x.to/) which is basically Google but for torrenting.

 For specific other kinds of media, such as movies or TV, [watch so much](https://watchsomuch.to/) is a movie and TV torrent search engine.

-For games, while I personally prefer [Hydra Launcher](https://github.com/hydralauncher/hydra), (which is later on in this guide), there are multiple torrenting sites.
+For games, while I personally prefer [Hydra Launcher](https://github.com/hydralauncher/hydra), (which is later on in this guide), there are multiple game torrenting sites.
 My favorite is [FitGirl Repacks](https://fitgirl-repacks.site/), but there are other alternatives such as [DODI Repacks](https://dodi-repacks.site/).
 DODI can sometimes lead you to websites that require you to turn off your AdBlock, which is why I recommend FitGirl over DODI.

-For music or other types of media, [1337x](https://1337x.to/) is your best bet.
+For music or any other types of media, [1337x](https://1337x.to/) is your best bet.

 However, I suggest taking a look at [spotDL](https://github.com/spotDL/spotify-downloader) which is a much easier tool to use for downloading music.

 Also, if you're torrenting music and need a local music player, I personally recommend [Strawberry Music Player](https://www.strawberrymusicplayer.org/) for Linux and [Clementine Music Player](https://www.clementine-player.org/) for Windows.
 While I prefer Strawberry, which is available for Windows and Mac, that requires a $5 subscription.
-[VLC](https://www.videolan.org/vlc/) is also an option!
+[VLC](https://www.videolan.org/vlc/) is also a great option!

 # Torrent software for specific media
 ***